-The term ‘mortgage’ is sometimes used interchangeably with ‘collateral’, referring to the property or real estate assets of an individual against which one takes out a loan.
-The concept of the mortgage ensures that the borrower remains obligated to pay off the loan and the interest accrued in regular installments.
+The term ‘mortgage’ is sometimes used interchangeably with ‘collateral’, referring to an individual’s property or real estate assets against which one takes out a loan.
+The concept of the mortgage ensures that the borrower remains obligated to pay off the loan and the interest accrued in regular instalments.

-Mortgage may also refer to a common financial practice in the purchasing of real estate in which the buyer does not pay the entire amount in one go.
-Loans and interests are to be paid off till the entire sum has been paid and the individual gains ownership of the house or establishment.
+A mortgage may also refer to a common financial practice in purchasing real estate in which the buyer does not pay the entire amount in one go.
+Loans and interests will be paid until the entire sum has been paid and the individual gains ownership of the house or establishment.

 Key Takeaways